UCI-GREGoR/wgs-calling/README.md

 	for the sample, delete this configuration option
   - `export-directory`: top-level path to where output files should be moved after release run is complete. this is only required if using the special `export_data` target outside of the standard DAG (see below for description)
+  - `export-s3`: parameters for controlling optional upload to s3
+    - `bucket-name`: name of s3 bucket to which to sync data
+    - `profile-name`: optional name of aws profile to use for data sync
 - `parameters`: tool-specific parameters. note that this section is a work in progress, somewhat more than the rest
   - `deepvariant`: parameters specific to [deepvariant](https://github.com/google/deepvariant)
     - `number-shards`: how many shards to break calling into. needs to be at most the number of available threads in the submission queue